ScHARR Information Governance Policy

 Background

-It is the duty of the School, through its IG management processes and structure, to be aware of and safeguard the information assets it possesses.
+It is the duty of the division, through its IG management processes and structure, to be aware of and safeguard the information assets it possesses.
 The primary objective is to ensure that, in the event of damage, destruction, loss or theft, there is awareness of what information is affected and, in the case of loss or theft, whether the information held on the asset is protected from unauthorised access.

 Policy

-ScHARR must maintain a register of information assets.
 In practice there are three registers:

-• a register containing details of all projects using the Data Security and Protection Toolkit (DSPT) as the security assurance, including project title, the information asset owner (usually the project lead), dates that the data sharing agreement is applicable between, details of data location and medium, and data destruction details.
+• a register containing details of all projects using the Data Security and Protection Toolkit (DSPT) as the security assurance, including project title, the information asset owner (usually the project lead), dates that the data sharing agreement is applicable between, details of data location, medium, and data destruction details.
 The IG Committee will keep the DSPT as a security assurance asset register up to date.

-Device (hardware) restrictions
+Device (hardware) management

 All IT facilities (hardware, software, data, network access, third-party services, online services or IT credentials) provided or arranged by the University of Sheffield must be used in compliance with the University of Sheffield’s IT Code of Practice.